dakrone/es-mode/README.md

 - Sending the queries as a http-request to Elasticsearch endpoints.
 - navigate via goto-(next|previous)-request with `C-c C-n` and `C-c C-p` (when using parameters)
+- hooks for responses, see `es-response-success-functions` and `es-response-failure-functions`

 ### Example